doovoo/omeka-s-docker/README.md

-Omeka-S in docker
+# Omeka-S in docker

 There is also example of docker-compose.yml file which can be used for development.

-It creates 3 containers:
+It creates 1 containers:

-- mysql db
-- phpmyadmin
-- omeka-s behind apache (modules or themes can be inserted via docker volumes
+- omeka-s behind apache (modules or themes can be inserted via docker volumes)

 `docker-compose up`

+---

+ Forked from klokantech/omeka-s-docker